Worried your current web design isn’t quite up to par?

 However, the incorporation of imagery needs to be done correctly.
 One feature of bad web design is using low-quality or irrelevant images on a website.

-Using irrelevant images will confuse your readers and will make them wonder the message you’re trying to convey.
+Using irrelevant images will confuse your readers and will make them wonder about the message you’re trying to convey.
 They can easily become frustrated and click off.

 Likewise, low-quality imagery will not give your website the professional and slick quality you’re hoping for and may send users to question your expertise and authenticity.